-RULONA continues this section from ULONA but reorganizes its provisions, removes a list of specific persons who could perform a notarial act in a foreign nation, and clarifies a provision regarding apostilles.
+RULONA would continue this section from ULONA but would reorganize its provisions, remove a list of specific persons who could perform a notarial act in a foreign nation, and clarify a provision regarding apostilles.

-Notarial Act Performed for a Remotely Located Individual (Section 15)
+Notarial Act Performed for Remotely Located Individual (Section 15)

-RULONA allows a remotely located individual, defined as an individual who is not in the physical presence of the notary public who performs a notarial act, to comply with the personal appearance requirement of Section 6 by using communication technology to appear before a notary public.
+RULONA would allow a remotely located individual, defined as an individual who is not in the physical presence of the notary public who performs a notarial act, to comply with the personal appearance requirement of Section 6 by using communication technology to appear before a notary public.